RedisLabs/redislabs-docs/content/rs/administering/designing-production/security/tls-configuration.md

 Related topics:

-- You can use the REST API to [update the server TLS certificates and TLS protocol version] ({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
+- You can use the REST API to [update the server TLS certificates and TLS protocol version]({{< relref "/rs/administering/cluster-operations/updating-certificates.md" >}}).
 - To encrypt Replica Of synchronization traffic, you must also [configure encryption for the destination database]({{< relref "/rs/administering/active-passive.md#encryption" >}}).